-The net transaction price as shown below was allocated to the preferred units and warrants based on their relative fair values at inception date.
+The net transaction price was allocated to the preferred units and warrants based on their relative fair values at inception date.
 NRP allocated the transaction issuance costs to the preferred units and warrants primarily on a pro-rata basis based on their relative inception date allocated values.